 ETUDE APPROFONDIE DE LA CONTRIBUTION DU VOLONTARIAT AU RENFORCEMENT DU SECTEUR DE LA SANTE AU TOGO

-Having participated in Phase I of the UNV Innovation Challenge on measuring volunteer contributions to the achievement of the Sustainable Development Goals, the National Volunteering Agency of Togo (Agende Nationale du Volontariat au Togo - ANVT) was selected to participate in Phase II to measure the contributions of volunteers to strengthening the national health system.
+Having participated in Phase I of the United Nations Volunteers (UNV) programme's Innovation Challenge on measuring volunteer contributions to the achievement of the Sustainable Development Goals (SDGs), the National Volunteering Agency of Togo (Agence Nationale du Volontariat au Togo - ANVT) was selected to participate in Phase II to measure the contributions of volunteers to strengthening the national health system.

 This study report summarizes the findings in French.

 - As part of Phase II of the UNV Innovation Challenge Fund, the Agence Nationale du Volontariat au Togo (ANVT) further studied the contribution of volunteers to strengthening of the national health system by cross-referencing volunteer performance data with national indicators in this area.

 - The study addresses a general issue shared by all national volunteer infrastructures of assessing the real contribution of volunteers to the achievement of national objectives, which are aligned with the SDGs.
 More specifically, the study sought to identify the contribution of national volunteers to strengthening the health sector in Togo in order to achieve MDG 3 during the 2018-2019 biennium.